Lobby and Top Shelf Gallery Exhibits at Mann Library

 February - May 2014

-An exhibit on the history and practice of falconry, presented in collaboration with Abby Duvall (College of Veterinary Medicine) and Tim Gallagher (Cornell Laboratory of Ornithology).
+Mann's early spring exhibit explores the ancient, yet still vibrant world of falconry with gorgeous photography, fascinating artifacts, and items from Cornell University Library’s extensive falconry collection.
+Presented in collaboration with Abby Duvall (College of Veterinary Medicine) and Tim Gallagher (Cornell Laboratory of Ornithology).
 Mann Library Lobby and Top Shelf Gallery (1st floor).

 June - November 15, 2013

 Most of us love art and most of us love to see beautiful plants.
 So, what happens when these two passions are combined for the purpose of scientific illustration?
 Botanical illustration is a precise form of representation used to illustrate books and other scientific publications.
 To edify and guide both the professional as well as the amateur natural historian, it must be accurate and informative.
 But botanical illustration also has an aesthetic mission, aiming to arouse the interest and imagination of the onlooker through artistry.
 In celebration of the 100th anniversary of the Department of Plant Biology, an exhibit at Mann Library showcases the work of six botanical illustrators—Marion Wrench Roosa, Marion Ruff Sheehan, Elfriede Abbe, Mitsu Nakayama, Barbara Bernstein and Bente Starcke King—whose precise and beautiful work has contributed greatly to the department’s scientific and educational mission during the past century.